Sustainability interventions in nursing wards

 Intervention

-Reduce the use of (non-sterile) gloves by only wearing them when there is a clear indication to do so.
+Reduce the use of (non-sterile) gloves by only using gloves if there is an indication.

 Implementation approach